 I thought it might also be interesting to look at the history of NCAA tournament winners by seed.
 Here is all of the data that I’ve found.

 NCAA Tournament Win/Loss Records for Top Seeds in Each Round

 #15 seeds rarely pull off the upset.
 They have beaten #2 seeds just 8 times.
-That gives the 2 a 93.8% chance of making it past the initial game.
-Here are the percentages to reach the:
+That gives the No. 2 seed a 94% chance of making it past the initial game.

 These teams aren’t nearly as likely to win the second round game as the ones are.
 You only want half of your twos making the Elite 8 and one Final 4 squad.

 Here is where things start turning more towards the underdogs.
 The #3 has lost to a #14 a total of 21 times (107-21).
 That gives them a 83.6% chance of winning.

 Only half these teams make the Sweet 16!
 Only one is likely to make the Elite 8!
 That is why any teams advancing deep as a #3 or more is prime for our tournament sleepers section.

 #4 seeds tend to win about the same rate against #13 seeds with the #13 winning just 28 times.

 This really shows you why you need to pick your champion from the 1-3 seeds.
 Only one 4 has even won it all and it was Arizona in 1997.
 Check out the farthest each seed has gone in the tournament article to see more.